 You agree that you voluntarily transfer all rights relating to the content to Jamie Frater (representing Listverse) if and when it is paid for.
 Rejected lists remain your property.

-Someone on Work Place Like Home gave it a go and got a list published.
+Someone on the Work Place Like Home forum (no longer in existence) gave it a go and got a list published.
 This person also reported receiving the $100 payment immediately upon getting her acceptance email.

 It’s clear that they do publish a lot of lists — it appears there are thousands published across all the categories they have, so I would assume they accept lists regularly.